 The BS in Kinesiology Program provides students an opportunity to understand the relationships among movement, exercise, and skill.
 Learning occurs through the study of movement and exercise processes within a framework that emphasizes the clinical and practical implications of theory and research.
 There are 14 hours of electives and an 18 hour minor, which allows students to take courses in their interest areas and tailor their degree.

-The Kinesiology Generalist program prepares students for movement-related fields such as:
+The Kinesiology program prepares students for movement-related careers in:

 - Personal exercise